• Home

 • Testimonials

 The Story Farm Professional Program is now the Pro Screenwriting Lab.
-Live on Zoom | 12 Weeks | Begins January 2026.
+Live on Zoom | 12 Weeks.
 Learn the industry by becoming the kind of writer the industry wants.
 Direct consideration by the ISA’s Development Slate team of readers.
-Start: Saturday, January 10, with the final class day March 28.
-Deadline for your completed draft: April 4.
+Start: June 6, with the final class day August 29.
+Deadline for your completed draft: September 5.

 This isn’t a beginner’s workshop.